johnfallen/phptodo/README.md

 # phptodo
-I am a php To Do application which uses best practices for object oriented PHP
+I am an object oriented PHP To Do web application inspired by basic best practices used in all web development.

+## Install
+Simply place the application in to any directory on your web server and navigate to it.
+No data bases are needed.